Surf's Up (album): Release

 Surf's Up was released on August 30 to more public anticipation than the Beach Boys had had for several years.
 Aided by some FM radio exposure, it outperformed Sunflower commercially and was their best selling album in years.
 On September 6, Time reported that the album was "doing well enough.
 Barely out, it is fast approaching $250,000 in sales."
 From September 22 to October 2, the band toured the eastern US, but the performances received mixed reviews.
 Their setlists included every song from the album except "'Til I Die" and "A Day in the Life of a Tree".
 Dennis also played solo piano renditions of his unreleased songs "Barbara" and "I've Got a Friend".

 On October 28, the Beach Boys were the featured cover story on that date's issue of Rolling Stone.
 It included the first part of a lengthy two-part interview, titled "The Beach Boys: A California Saga", conducted by journalists Tom Nolan and David Felton.
 Unusually, the story devoted minimal attention to the group's music, and instead focused on the band's internal dynamics and history, particularly around the period when they fell out of step with the 1960s counterculture.
-At the end of the month, Surf's Up peaked on the US charts at number 29, becoming their highest-charting album there since Wild Honey (1967).
+At the end of the month, Surf's Up peaked on the U.S. charts at number 29, becoming their highest-charting album there since Wild Honey (1967).

 In the UK, Surf's Up was released by EMI's Stateside label in October and peaked at number 15.
 Rieley was unhappy with the delay, remarking that the album "sold more import copies than they sold of British pressings."
 The UK singles, "Long Promised Road" (B-side "Deirdre") and "Don't Go Near the Water" (B-side "Student Demonstration Time"), failed to chart.
-In November, "Surf's Up" (B-side "Don't Go Near the Water") was released as the last US single and failed to chart.
+In November, "Surf's Up" (B-side "Don't Go Near the Water") was released as the last U.S. single and failed to chart.